Coaching is a proven way for people to overcome blocks and reach their full potential.

 1. Ask For Consent

-This means only coaching someone when you have permission to do so and continuously seeking consent to push your clients, ask uncomfortable questions, or share your own perspective.
+This means only coaching someone when you have permission to do so and continuously seeking consent to push your clients, ask uncomfortable questions, or share your own perspective with them.

-Nobody wants unsolicited coaching, so make sure you have permission before sharing your expertise.
-Conflicts of interest are also a big no-no, and your coaching ethics should mean that you always respect boundaries.
+Nobody wants unsolicited coaching, so make sure you have their permission before you get started — even if it’s their parent or employer who hired you.
+Conflicts of interest are also a big no-no and you need to make sure you always respect personal boundaries.

 2. Keep Things Confidential